-In addition to unpaid losses, an insurer must also reserve for the future costs of settling the unpaid losses, otherwise known as LAE.
-The reserve for LAE is an estimate of all expenses that will be incurred in connection with the settlement of unpaid losses, which includes claims adjustment expenses, legal fees, court costs, investigation fees, claims processing, and payment expenses.
+In addition to unpaid losses, insurers must also establish reserves for loss adjustment expenses (LAE).
+LAE represents the estimated future costs associated with settling unpaid losses, including claims adjustment expenses, legal fees, court costs, investigation fees, claims processing, and payment expenses.
 LAE is classified as either “defense and cost containment (DCC) expense” or “adjusting and other expense.”
 DCC expenses are correlated with the loss amounts and include defense, litigation, and medical cost containment expenses.
 Adjusting and other expenses are correlated with the number of claim counts and include all LAE other than DCC expenses, such as fees of adjusters and attorney fees incurred in the determination of coverage.
-The reserve for LAE should be the insurer’s best estimate of the LAE that will be paid in order to settle both reported and IBNR unpaid claims.
+The reserve for LAE should be the insurer’s best estimate of the LAE that will be paid to settle both reported and IBNR unpaid claims.

 Due to the complexity of reserving for unpaid losses and LAE, most insurers rely on actuaries or individuals with actuarial training to assist in estimating these liabilities.
-Although some insurers do not use actuaries to estimate their reserves, they are required to obtain an annual opinion from a qualified actuary regarding the reasonableness of the carried reserves.
+Although some insurers may not employ actuaries for reserve estimation, they are nonetheless required to obtain an annual opinion from a qualified actuary regarding the reasonableness of their carried reserves.

-Since these liabilities must be estimated, they are generally considered a high-risk area for P/C insurers.
-The reasonableness of an insurer’s liabilities for unpaid losses and LAE must be closely monitored on an ongoing basis.
-A deficiency in these liabilities directly affects surplus, which affects the insurer’s overall financial solvency.
-Therefore, the primary concern of analysts in the review of unpaid losses and LAE is whether the liabilities established by the insurer are sufficient to cover the future costs of settling all of the insurer’s covered losses that have occurred as of the financial statement date.
+As these liabilities necessitate estimation, they are inherently considered a high-risk area for P/C insurers.
+The reasonableness of an insurer’s reserves for unpaid losses and LAE must be closely monitored on an ongoing basis.
+A deficiency in these liabilities directly impacts surplus, which, in turn, affects the insurer’s overall financial solvency.
+Therefore, the primary focus of analysts reviewing unpaid losses and LAE is to assess whether the insurer’s established liabilities are sufficient to cover the future costs of settling all of the insurer’s covered losses that have occurred as of the financial statement date.

-Discussion of Annual Reserving Risk Repository

-The Annual Reserving Risk Repository is designed to identify potential areas of concern as to whether the insurer’s reserves are sufficient to cover the costs of settling all of its losses that have occurred as of the financial statement date.

-Using the Repository

-The Reserving Risk Repository is a list of possible quantitative and qualitative data, benchmarks and procedures that the analyst or actuary may use in the review of reserving risk.
+General Guidance

+To assess reserving risk consider the quantitative and qualitative data, benchmarks, and procedures in this chapter.
+It’s important to note that this is not an all-inclusive list of possible procedures.
+Therefore, risks identified for which no procedure is available should be analyzed by the state department based on the nature and scope of the risk.

+The placement of procedures, metrics, and data within reserving risk is based on “best fit”.
+Analysts should exercise professional judgement when categorizing risks and documenting financial determinations.

+In conducting the analysis, utilize available tools in iSite+, such as financial profile reports, dashboards, loss reserves tool (projection and development triangles), and Annual Filings such as the Statement of Actuarial Opinion.
+Additionally, consider external resources such as rating agency reports, industry reports, and publicly available insurer information.

-Analysts are not expected to respond to all procedures, data and benchmark results listed in the repository.
-Rather, analysts and supervisors should use their expertise, knowledge of the insurer and professional judgment to tailor the analysis to the specific risks of the insurer and document completion of the analysis.
+Analysts are not expected to document every procedure, data point, or benchmark result.
+Rather, analysts and supervisors should leverage their expertise, knowledge of the insurer, and professional judgment to tailor the analysis to the specific risks of the insurer and document the applicable details.
+The results of the reserving risk analysis should be documented in Section III: Risk Assessment of the insurer.
+This documentation should be sufficiently robust to explain the risks, strengths, and weaknesses of the insurer.

-The repository is not an all-inclusive list of possible procedures.
-The department should consider the nature and scope of the risk when analyzing risks for which no procedure is described.
+Analysts should complete their reserving risk assessment in conjunction with:

-In using procedures in the repository, analysts should review the resultsin conjunction with the Supervisory Plan and Insurer Profile Summary and the prior period analysis.
-Communication and coordination with other internal departments is a critical step in the overall risk assessment process and is crucial to the review of certain procedures in the repository.
+A review of the Supervisory Plan and Insurer Profile Summary and the prior period analysis.

+Communication with the company.

+Communication and coordination with other internal departments.